codevcn/codevcn/README.md

 I can work on either backend or frontend side, but prefer the frontend.
 I have experience with React.js, Node.js, Next.js, and Nest.js, but good work with React and Next.
 Plus, I have worked with Spring Boot Web on Java in some collaboration projects and found it an interesting and effective framework.
 I also have interests in Python as well as its framework Django.
 Most of things I built are available on this GitHub, not much but enough.

 I enjoy coding and building application, feel satisfied with my products.
-My motto "Don't agree to do if you have no interest in it, you're just wasting your and other people's time after all".
+My motto "Don't agree to do if you have no interest, you're just wasting your and other people's time after all".
 Hope we can collab, Yah!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=codevcn&layout=compact&theme=dark)](https://github.com/codevcn)